Trump says Homeland Security official Chad Wolf will be new acting DHS secretary

 WASHINGTON (Reuters) - Chad Wolf, a little-known policy staffer at the U.S. Department of Homeland Security (DHS), will be the agency’s new acting secretary, said President Donald Trump, whose hard-line immigration policies are spearheaded by the DHS.

 There have been a spate of departures at the DHS in recent months that have depleted its leadership ranks.
-The vacancies left the Trump administration with no confirmed successor to outgoing acting Secretary Kevin McAleenan, whose resignation was announced last month.
+The vacancies left the Republican Trump’s administration with no confirmed successor to outgoing acting Secretary Kevin McAleenan, whose resignation was announced last month.

 “I put in a very good man who’s highly respected, and he’s acting right now.
-We’ll see where that goes,” Trump said in remarks to reporters at the White House on Friday when asked if Wolf would be the next DHS secretary.
+We’ll see where that goes,” Trump said when asked by reporters at the White House on Friday if Wolf would be the next DHS secretary.

-A DHS spokeswoman said on Friday evening that McAleenan remained acting secretary and that Wolf continued in his role as acting undersecretary for policy.
+White House spokesman Hogan Gidley said McAleenan would step down after Nov.
+11 and Wolf would then assume the position.

-Wolf will assume control of the department as Trump pushes his immigration crackdown in the run-up to the 2020 election.
+Wolf will take control of the department as Trump pushes his immigration crackdown in the run-up to the 2020 election.

 The secretary plays a crucial and visible role in the implementation of Trump’s enforcement agenda.
 But Wolf, who previously was a top aide to former secretary Kirstjen Nielsen, has kept a low profile during his time in the administration.